bhare-code/auto-event-picture-collector/README.md

     (sms) $ sudo cp ~/auto-event-picture-collector/receive_sms.py .
     (sms) $ python receive_sms.py

 Open a 2nd SSH (or Terminal) session and do the following.
 This will setup an ngrok session automatically and register it with Twilio.
+The ngrok session will work for only eight hours for free.
+A paid account is necessary to maintain  session indefinitely.

     $ twilio phone-numbers:update "<Twilio phone number>" --sms-url=http://localhost:5000/sms